signalfx/gdi-specification/specification/repository.md

 - MUST update all examples in the [Splunk OpenTelemetry example repository](https://github.com/signalfx/tracing-examples/tree/main/opentelemetry-tracing) that depends on the repository to use the latest release.
+- MUST list any upstream changes associated with the release, reproducing fragments of the upstream changelog as needed.
+  - MUST call out any breaking change associated with an upstream release, adding and linking to documentation steps to address the change.

 ## Data Collector